-The child had numerous wounds, the most severe on her left leg.
+The child had numerous wounds, the most severe on her right leg.
 Loveless, 31, and Miller, 42, said April had been attacked by wild dogs.

 The girl was airlifted to a hospital in Tyler, Texas, but died during surgery to graft a new femoral artery, which had been severed.

 When police began investing the couple’s claim about wild dogs, they found a few pieces of clothing and small amounts of blood near the family’s barn, but little else.

 On January 5, 1989, the Smith County Medical Examiner conducted an autopsy and concluded the injuries were caused by a sharp knife and a curling iron—not wild dogs.